 Schools in Canada are organized into districts which are governed by locally-elected school boards.
-These school boards are regulated by provincial legislations and provide a political base in their local community but in not part of municipal government.
+These school boards are regulated by provincial legislations and provide a political base in their local community but not part of municipal government.
 A portion of municipal property taxes are allocated to education and school boards.

 There are many options for post secondary education in Kenora to obtain a diploma, degree or certificate.
 Programs are constantly being updated to suit the needs of Kenora residents and the local industry.